yushaushaibu/seasons-app/README.md

 4. `componentDidUpdate()` returns true to allow update or false to block updates.
 For for making data loading (http requests) anytime the component updates.
 5. `getDerivedStateFromProps(props, state)` sync state when props changes. (rarely used)

+`defaultProps` provides default properties to props in a component.